EdricChan03/action-build-deploy-ghpages/README.md

   - uses: EdricChan03/action-build-deploy-ghpages@v2.3.0
     with:
       github_token: ${{ secrets.GITHUB_TOKEN }} # Note: You don't have to create this secret - GitHub already does that for you (This input does not have a default value - you have to supply this yourself)
-      gh_pages_token: ${{ secrets.GH_PAGES_TOKEN }} # Note: You have to create this yourself - see the "Secrets used" section above for more info (This input does not have a default value - you have to supply this yourself)
+      # gh_pages_token: ${{ secrets.GH_PAGES_TOKEN }} # Note: You have to create this yourself - see the "Secrets used" section above for more info (This input does not have a default value - you have to supply this yourself) (As of 15 Feb 2020, this is no longer needed - see https://github.community/t5/GitHub-Actions/Github-action-not-triggering-gh-pages-upon-push/m-p/46519/highlight/true#M6551)
       gh_pages_branch: 'gh-pages' # The GitHub Pages branch to deploy the site to
       gh_pages_dist_folder: '_site' # The folder to build the site to
       gh_pages_commit_message: 'Deploy commit $GITHUB_SHA\n\nAutodeployed using $GITHUB_ACTION in $GITHUB_WORKFLOW' # The commit message to use when deploying the site